-Here is everything you need to know for your Neuschwanstein Castle day trip – a castle where Disney dreams come true.
+Here is everything you need to know for your day trip to Neuschwanstein Castle in Germany – a castle where Disney dreams come true.

 How to Get To Neuschwanstein Castle